-Avocados are a favourite among vegans for their delicious taste and texture, but also because they are packed with essential proteins and amino acids to keep you feeling great.
-Avocados also boast a whole host of other health benefits and have a good number of healthy fats and anti-inflammatory elements.
-The best part is you can do just about anything with an avocado, from hollowing it out and making sauces and stuffings through to creating delicious desserts and healthy snacks.
-To get you started, check out our recent recipe for Avocado Mousse and let us know what you think!
+A favourite among vegans, avocados are loved not only for their delicious taste and creamy texture but also because they are full of essential proteins and amino acids that help to keep you feeling fit and healthy.
+Not only that, but they also boast a great number of healthy fats and anti-inflammatory properties, as well as a whole host of other health benefits.
+Best of all, you can do just about anything with this versatile fruit, from making sauces and stuffings to creating delicious snacks, like our Avocado Mousse.
+Try it out and let us know what you think!

 The power of soy protein

-Soy is the holy grail of a vegan diet because it’s one of the only vegetables that contain all of the essential amino acids to help our bodies maintain and repair.
-Soy really comes to life when used with other vegan-friendly foods to create delicious and textured dishes and opens up cooking options as it can be used in so many ways including butter, milk, sauces, cheese, cereals and even yoghurts.
-At Natural Balance Foods, we are big fans of sustainably sourced soya and love using it in our vegan friendly snacks including our brilliant Trek flapjacks and Nakd crunch bars.
+Often thought of as the holy grail of the vegan diet, soy is one of the few vegetables that contain all of the essential amino acids to help maintain and repair our bodies.
+Used with other vegan-friendly ingredients, soy really comes to life to create delicious dishes and a wide variety of cooking options.
+Soy can be used to create butter, milk, cheese, sauces and cereals.
+We’re big fans of sustainably sourced soy here at Natural Balance Foods, and love using it in our vegan-friendly snacks, like our delicious TREK flapjacks and Nakd crunch bars.

-The above are just a few of the ways you can get more protein in your vegan diet - If you have any suggestions for vegan protein sources, get in touch and let us know; we might even publish your recipe in our community section!
+Above are just a few ways you can include more protein into a vegan diet, but if you have any suggestions for vegan-friendly sources of protein, get in touch and let us know, your recipe could even end up in our community section!